Municipal representatives on the MPAC Board of Directors

 Alan Speck (Chair) Alan Spacek (Chair)

-Mr. Spacek was elected Mayor of Kapuskasing in 2006 and was acclaimed for two more terms, retiring in December 2018.
-During his time as Mayor, he was a member of the Federation of Northern Ontario Municipalities (FONOM) for twelve years, serving as President for eight years until August 2018.
+Elected Mayor of Kapuskasing in 2006, Alan was acclaimed for two more terms, retiring in December 2018.
+During his time as Mayor, Al was a member of the Federation of Northern Ontario Municipalities for twelve years, serving as President for eight years until August 2018.

 Wendy Landry Wendy Landry